iamsahu/erc777distributor/README.md

 - Improving the precision for the percentage calculation
 - Ability to add more ERC777 tokens
 - Mobile compatibility
+- Prevent addition of the account as a receiver in itself in the main UI itself.
+Right now it is prevented in the smart contract

 ## Other Repositories
 - Subgraph for IDA: https://github.com/iamsahu/ida